cleon237/javascript/1.1.2/Introduction to Algorithms.md

 ### Variables and Primitive types

 1. Go to the [repl.it](https://repl.it/@DebbieLy/Variables-and-Primitives).
-2. Open up the file, read the instructions, and match up the correct primitives for each of the variables.
+2. Read the instructions, and match up the correct primitives for each of the variables.
 3. Uncomment and do one exercise at a time.
 3. Run when you are ready to check if your answer is correct.
 4. You are done when all the tests equal true.